jxhou/ContentExplorer/design docs/ProjectStructure.md

 Considerations for core module:
 1. Singleton services are hosted in core module.
 2. Core module should be only imports(ed) in root module (app.module).
-3. Singleton components can be also hosted in core module, which are used in app.component's template.
-Spinner, toaster, navigation components are good examples, if they are used as a global components.
+3. Singleton components can be also hosted in core module, which are used in app.component's template [4].
+Spinner, toaster, navigation components are good examples[2], if they are used as a global components.
+Also the components fired up by singleton services are also good candidates [5].
-4. use singleton guard to prevent multiple core instances as discussed in angular.io style guide or reference 1, or any other singleton tricks as described above.
+4. use singleton guard to prevent multiple core instances [1, 2].
+5. Use forRoot pattern in Core [4].
+Or smart ngModule used in Angular material implementation.

 Considerations for shared modules:
 1. shared module is designed to be imports(ed) in multiple ngModules.